Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Proof of Lemma

-Finally, we move the obtained variety $\tilde M_j$ into $B(\R^2_+,{2^j})$ shifting all its $2^j$-con\-fi\-gu\-rations to $\R^2_+$ by some translation $\{X \mapsto X+Z\}$ where $Z$ is an arbitrary vector $(u,v) \in \R^2$ with $v-u >8$.
+Finally, we move the obtained variety $\tilde M_j$ into $B(\R^2_+,{2^j})$ shifting all its $2^j$-con\-fi\-gu\-rations to $\R^2_+$ by some translation $\{X \mapsto X+Z\}$, where $Z$ is an arbitrary vector $(u,v) \in \R^2$ with $v-u \geq 8$.
 Denote by $\nabla_j$ the resulting cycle in $B(\R^2_+,2^j)$.

-It is easy to see that $\nabla_j$ is the image of an embedding $M_j \to B(\R^2,2^j)$ homotopic to the identical embedding, in particular it defines the same homology class in $H_*(B(\R^2,2^j), \Z_2)$.
-Therefore it remains to prove the following statement.
+It is easy to see that $\nabla_j$ is the image of an embedding $M_j \to B(\R^2,2^j)$ which is homotopic to the identical embedding; in particular, it defines the same homology class in $H_*(B(\R^2,2^j), \Z_2)$.
+Indeed, such a homotopy is defined by 1) a homotopy connecting the function $\chi$ with the function equal identically to 1 in the space of positive functions $\Box \to \R^1$, 2) deformations of all circles to squares, and 3) the continuous shift of the plane by the vector $Z$.
+Therefore, it remains to prove the following statement.